David Shulkin: Privatization of VA healthcare

 Following his dismissal in March 2018, Shulkin highlighted the political pressure from the Trump White House to dismantle VA healthcare and send veterans to the private sector.
 In a New York Times editorial, Shulkin warned that "privatization is a political issue aimed at rewarding select people and companies with profits, even if it undermines care for veterans."
-Much of the political push to privatize VA healthcare comes from the political advocacy group Concerned Veterans of America (CVA), which is backed by Charles and David Koch.
+Much of the political push to privatize VA healthcare comes from the political advocacy group Concerned Veterans of America (CVA), which was backed by Charles and David Koch.
 Privatization of VA healthcare is overwhelmingly opposed by veterans and veteran service organizations (VSO).
 Political aides assigned to VA, including John Ullyot, Camilo J. Sandoval and Jake Leinenkugel, battled with Shulkin over the issue and advocated for his removal in an effort to coerce him to support privatization.
-Shulkin's removal as head of the VA has renewed concerns among veterans that the Trump administration will privatize VA healthcare.
+Shulkin's removal as head of the VA renewed concerns among veterans that the Trump administration would privatize VA healthcare.